flavioalberti/flaski1.github.io/_posts/2019-04-07-winnebacher-weisskogl.md

 {% includes thronplayer.html contentId = "last-stage" divId = "gallery3" padding = "75%" pkey = "a8yszh" clientId = "hub"%}

-The descent took place in east direction, descending towards the refuge westfalenhaus until the crosscountry ski area of xxx where we found our van ready to bring us to Innsbruck.
+The descent took place in east direction, descending towards the refuge westfalenhaus until the crosscountry ski area of Lusens where we found our van ready to bring us to Innsbruck.

 {% include thronplayer.html contentId="stubai" divId="gallery2" padding="75%" pkey="a8yszh" clientId="hub"%}

-Thanks friends, has been a pleasure to join with you this experience, and I hope to meet you again for new adventures :)
+Thanks friends, has been a pleasure to join with you this experience, and I hope to meet you again for new adventures